yinjun111/omicsdatabrowers/README.md

-Omics Data Browsers engine provides useful functions for data exploration and analysis of NGS data sets.
+Omics Data Browsers engine provides useful functions for data exploration and analysis of NGS data sets using R Shiny.